EthereumCommonwealth/DexNS/README.md

 - `updateName` function allows you to update Name content if you are Name owner.
 - `changeNameOwner` function allows owner to transfer ownership to another address.
 - `hideNameOwner` function allows to hide Name owner.
 If Name owner is hidden `getName(Name)` will return owner as 0x0 and `ownerOf(Name)` will throw an error.
+- `associate` function allows you to assign owned Name to your address.
+It may be needed to replace hex-address shown on blockchain explorers by your Name.
 - `extendNameBindingTime` function allows you to pay Name again and extend owning period by next `owningTime` blocks.
 - `ownerOf` function allows to check who is Name owner. (for example it may be needed to check ownership in contract trading Names)
 - `addressOf` will return address associated with Name.
 - `valueOf` will return stringified data associated with Name.
-- `endblockOf` will return the block number on which ownership on given Name expires.
+- `endtomeOf` will return the block number on which ownership on given Name expires.
+- `getAssociation` will return an assigned address if Name is inputed or assigned Name when address is inputed.

 - `uint owningTime ` is a number of blocks you will own registered Name. (=1 500 000 now)
 - `uint namePrice ` is amount of Ether that you need to pay to buy Name. (=0 now)